 Practicing gratefulness is the path to having a happy and content life.

 Gratefulness is about always focusing on the positive instead of mulling over the negatives.
-Being grateful is neither expensive nor time-consuming.
+Being grateful is relatively inexpensive and time-consuming.
 But the benefits you derive are vast.

-Gratefulness is the road to being a happier, kinder, and healthier person.
-It steers us away from being self-obsessed and envious and toward having more self-esteem, being more relaxed, and more optimistic.
+Gratefulness is the road to happiness, kinder, and healthier living.
+It steers us away from being self-obsessed and envious and toward having more self-esteem, being more relaxed, and being more optimistic.

-Gratefulness is what’s behind us becoming more trusting, more friendly, and more appreciative.
+Gratefulness is what’s behind our becoming more trusting, friendly, and appreciative.
 A little gratefulness will also improve our relationships and help us make new friends.
 And that in itself will have a significant and direct influence on our health, both physical and mental.

 But it isn’t easy

-Nothing in life that’s good ever comes easy.
-And neither does anything worthwhile.
-The gain always involves some pain.
+Nothing good in life ever comes easy, and neither does anything worthwhile.
+Gain always involves some pain.

-The benefits of gratefulness stack higher than the Himalayas, so it will be no surprise if you wish to start being more grateful.
+The benefits of gratitude stack higher than the Himalayas, so it will be no surprise if you wish to start being more grateful.
 However, you can only get to the summit by tackling the foothills first.
-It’s going to be tough going overcoming negative behavior like selfishness.
+Overcoming negative behavior like selfishness is going to be tough.

-Many people like to take credit when the going is great.
+Many people like to take credit when things are going well.
 But when things aren’t going quite so well, they are keen to shift the blame onto anyone but themselves.
-That is a prime example of being selfish.
+That is a prime example of selfishness.
 We have to strive to give credit for our success to others and take the blame even when, in our opinion, we are not directly to blame.

-So, no, it isn’t easy.
+So, it is challenging.
 But the benefits vastly outweigh the downsides.
 It will undeniably be worthwhile bringing more gratefulness into your life.

 Author